aarsteinmedia/dotlottie-player/README.md

 ```

 ### Convert to dotLottie
 If you have a Lottie JSON animation and want to convert it to a dotLottie – to leverage compression, combine multiple animations in one file and keep your file library tidy with a discrete file extension –  you can do so with the `convert()` method.
 This will trigger a download in the browser.
-If you have `controls` set to visible there's a convert button visible for JSON files.
+If you have `controls` set to visible there's a convert button in the context menu on the right hand side.

+### Convert to JSON
+If you're debugging a dotLottie animation – for instance if expressions aren't working as expected, you can convert it to JSON, either by usin the `convert()` method, or — if `controls` are set to visible – a button in the context menu on the right hand side.

 ### Combine animations
 If you want to combine multiple animations in one single dotLottie file you can use the `addAnimation` method.
 This will trigger a download in the browser.
 The source files can be either dotLottie or JSON, and the output file will will always be a dotLottie.